-Step 1 Step 2 Step 3 Step 4 Step 5 Service Director Band 1 £83,135 £87,410 £91,908 £96,634 £101,603 Service Director Band 2 £68,342 £71,856 £75,553 £79,442 £83,527 Service Director Band 3 £60,126 £63,222 £66,476 £69,893 £73,488
+Step 1 Step 2 Step 3 Step 4 Step 5 Service Director Band 1 £84,384 £88,723 £93,287 £98,085 £103,129 Service Director Band 2 £69,369 £72,935 £76,688 £80,635 £84,780 Service Director Band 3 £61,029 £64,172 £67,475 £70,942 £74,591

-- 29. Salaries in the pay bands at paragraphs 27 and 28 are subject to any general increase agreed at the JNC for Chief Officers, and in the case of the Chief Executive, the JNC for Chief Executives.
-The pay award for 2021 for Chief Executives and Chief Officers is yet to be determined. - 30.
+- 29. Salaries in the pay bands at paragraphs 27 and 28 are subject to any general increase agreed at the JNC for Chief Officers, and in the case of the Chief Executive, the JNC for Chief Executives. - 30.
 General increases for other employees are mainly determined by the National Joint Council, although different national bargaining arrangements are in place for a small number of occupational groups such as craft trades, youth & community workers and educational psychologists. - 31.
 It is a recommendation of the DCLG1 that Full Council should be offered the opportunity to vote before a salary of £100,000 or more is offered in respect of a new appointment.
 In Gateshead, all new appointments to chief officer posts are made in accordance with the pay bands identified within this statement, which includes those in excess of £100,000.
 Any proposed variation to the application of this policy in this regard will be reported to Full Council.
 Reporting of any recruitment and retention allowances is outlined in Annexe 2.
 Of those Chief Officer posts whose salary exceeds £100,000 the following arrangements apply under the Council's Constitution: the appointment of the Chief Executive is approved by Full Council, while Strategic Directors are appointed by the Council's Special Appointments Committee.